metacpan/metacpan-cpan-extracted/distros/L/Locale-Unicode-Data/README.md

 # Errors

-This module does not die upon errors.
+This module does not die upon errors, unless you have set [fatal](#fatal) to a true value.
 Instead it sets an [error object](https://metacpan.org/pod/Locale%3A%3AUnicode%3A%3AData%3A%3AException) that can be retrieved.

 When an error occurred, an [error object](https://metacpan.org/pod/Locale%3A%3AUnicode%3A%3AData%3A%3AException) will be set and the method will return `undef` in scalar context and an empty list in list context.

-The only occasions when this module will die is when there is an internal design error, which would be my fault.
+Otherwise, the only occasions when this module will die is when there is an internal design error, which would be my fault.

 # Advanced Search